NoraLou/Readable/README.md

-# myReads
+# Readable

-This repo contains code for Udacity's out of class project for the React nanodegree program part 1: React Fundamentals.
+This repo contains code for Udacity's out of class project for the React nanodegree program part 2: React and Redux It is a s Hacker News / Reddit type of New posting and comment application wiht state managed by Redux.
+The api-server 'backend' of the project was provided by Udacity.

 ### Getting Started